 A rich cultural history has contributed significantly to the architecture, language and culture, making Malta both a unique and attractive destination.
 Its language is partly Arabic, partly Sicilian and partly English, so don’t be surprised if somethings look or sound a little familiar.

 There are many great places to visit in Malta, despite its compact size.
 It truly is the gem of the Mediterranean.
+It is certainly one of the best islands in Europe.
 Should you visit Malta?
 Yes you should and these just 10 of the reasons why.

 The Maltese enjoy a Mediterranean climate, with mild winters and warm to hot summers.
 They average yearly temperature is 23°C (73.4°F) with their warmest season being August at an average of 32°C (89.6°F).
 An average winter’s day doesn’t dip below 16°C (60.8°F) making Malta an attractive destination to escape mainland Europe’s winter chill.

 Thanks to its southern position, it enjoys more daylight during the winter, on average 10 hours compared to London’s 8 hours.
 As well as enjoying longer days, it also enjoys lots of sunshine.
 Compared to an English December which enjoys on average 37 hours of sunshine for the month, Malta tops in at a whopping 161 hours, making it an attractive destination for the Christmas holiday period and a little winter sun.